-Green smoothies get their name because they are made with leafy greens, which typically give them a beautiful green color, depending on what else you add to the smoothie.
+Green smoothies get their name because they’re made with leafy greens, which typically give them a beautiful green color, depending on what else you add to the smoothie.
 This green smoothie recipe gets its green hue from fresh spinach.
 Spinach is the perfect leafy green to use if you are just getting started with green smoothies because it has a mild flavor that you won’t taste in the smoothie.
 The tender texture of spinach helps it to blend up smoothly so it won’t alter the texture of your smoothie.
-Once you’re ready to move onto other leafy greens, try subbing in kale or swiss chard for the spinach.
+Once you’re ready to move onto other greens, try subbing in kale or swiss chard for the spinach.

 Green Smoothie Ingredients